segmentio/analytics-node/README.md

 **Why is that possible?**

 Every action **does not** result in an HTTP request, but is instead queued in memory.
-Messages are flushed in batch in the background, which allows for much faster code.
+Messages are flushed in batch in the background, which allows for much faster operation.

 **What happens if there's just too many messages?**

 If the client detects that it can't flush faster than its receiving messages, it will simply stop accepting messages.
 This means your program won't crash because of a backed up analytics queue.

 #### Message Acknowledgement

 Batching means that your message might not get sent right away.